 The Imports Oriental blog wrote two posts about this issue in the context of the garment industry, but they are applicable to many other custom-made products.

 The key is to understand the reasons behind a minimum order quantity imposed by the supplier.

-Usually there is a solid reason.
+Usually, there is a solid reason.
 For example, it is imposed by a material supplier.
-This pops up all the time for garments because controlling the color is difficult when dying a small quantity of fabric.
+This pops up all the time for garments because controlling the color is difficult when dying a small quantity of the fabric.
 Or sometimes a small metal accessory is out of stock and its manufacturer needs an order of at least 10,000 pieces to launch production.

 In these cases, the buyer can use the required amount of that material/accessory across several products.
 Some of my clients use the same fabric on two lingerie sets, a cami top, a chemise, some suspenders, and even eye covers.